 “Clearly, Olivia’s lacrosse skills and physical skills are outstanding,” said Tomaino.
 “But it’s her field sense and ability to read the game that sets her apart from her peers.

 “Her teammates respect her knowledge of the game and her ability to work hard and effectively when the game is on the line.”

 In 2019, Dirks was a dominant force for an EA team that won the Inter-Ac League outright championship and went 18-1, earning a national ranking most of the year.
 For her accomplishments, Dirks has been named the Girls’ Co-Player of the Year (shared with Harriton’s Allie Schwab) by Phillylacrosse.com.

-Dirks, a Penn State signee, finished the year with 82 goals, 18 assists, an an amazing 186 draw controls.
+Dirks, headed to Penn State, finished the year with 82 goals, 18 assists, and an amazing 186 draw controls.
 She was named the Inter-Ac MVP and a US Lacrosse All-American as well as an Under Armour All-American.

 Led by Dirks, EA remained undefeated until the final game when it fell to Penn Charter.
 But its biggest accomplishment was sweeping both of its Inter-Ac rival powers, Academy of Notre Dame and Agnes Irwin.